reproducible-reporting/stepup-core/docs/advanced_topics/pools.md

 {% include 'advanced_topics/pools/plan.py' %}
 ```

-The `sleep` command assures the step last sufficient long,
-which guarantees they will run in parallel when allowed.
+The `sleep` command ensures that each step lasts long enough to guarantee they will run in parallel when allowed.

 Make the plan executable and run it with StepUp: